mysteryx93/AviSynthShader/README.md

 Precision: 1 to execute with 8-bit precision, 2 to execute with 16-bit precision, 3 to execute with half-float precision.
 Default=2
 OutputPrecision: 1 to get an output clip with BYTE, 2 for UINT16, 3 for half-float.
 Default=2

-#### SuperResXBR(Input, Passes, Str, Soft, XbrStr, XbrSharp, MatrixIn, MatrixOut, FormatOut, Convert, ConvertYuv, lsb_in, lsb_out, fWidth, fHeight, b, c)
+#### SuperResXBR(Input, Passes, Str, Soft, XbrStr, XbrSharp, MatrixIn, MatrixOut, FormatOut, Convert, ConvertYuv, lsb_in, lsb_out, fWidth, fHeight, fStr, fSoft)
 Enhances upscaling quality, combining Super-xBR and SuperRes to run in the same command chain, reducing memory transfers and increasing performance.

-Arguments are the same as SuperRes and Super-xBR
+Arguments Passes, Str, Soft are the same as SuperRes.
-fWidth, fHeight: Allows downscaling output with Bicubic before reading back from GPU
+Arguments XbrStr, XbrSharp are the same as SuperXBR.
-b, c: b and c parameters of Bicubic resize.
-Default is b=0, c=.75
+Arguments fWidth, fHeight, fStr, fSoft are the same as SSimDownscaler and allows downscaling the output before reading back from GPU

-#### SuperRes(Input, Passes, Str, Soft, Upscale, MatrixIn, MatrixOut, FormatOut, Convert, ConvertYuv, lsb_in, lsb_upscale, lsb_out)
+#### SuperRes(Input, Passes, Str, Soft, Upscale, MatrixIn, MatrixOut, FormatOut, Convert, ConvertYuv, lsb_in, lsb_upscale, lsb_out, fWidth, fHeight, fStr, fSoft)
 Enhances upscaling quality.

 Arguments: